 How can social and environmental justice campaigns mobilise, support and strengthen grassroots community organising?
 When education, collaboration and policy advocacy fail, it’s time for a different approach: one that builds power at the grassroots community level and invigorates direct and participatory forms of democracy.

-The tCA team have developed a suite of training resources for community organisers.
-Our Community Organising resources have grown out of action research and our training work with community organisers and activists.
-They have been developed to support organisers and activists to be more effective in their efforts to engage, mobilise and sustain active citizenship.
+Our Community Organising approach and resource collection have grown out of action research including extensive training work, seeking to support organisers and activists to be more effective in their efforts to engage, mobilise and sustain active citizenship.

-The project is also intended to support facilitators and educators to develop the skills and confidence to take these ideas and tools into their communities and social change organisations.
+This action research project seeks to support facilitators and educators to develop the skills and confidence to take these ideas and tools into their communities and social change organisations.